 - Department of Defence, if it chooses to certify its air traffic control operations under Part 172.
 (However, Defence does not require approval for the provision of services to civil aircraft as it operates under its own Act.)

-Part 172 can be found in volume 4 of the CASR 1998.
+Part 172 can be found in volume 4 of the Civil Aviation Safety Regulations 1998.
 Recent amendments to this Part may be listed in the Unincorporated Amendments.

 Manual of Standards